mono/monotouch-bindings/AmazonLogin/README.md

 Run the `make' command in this directory, this will download Amazon's native iOS library and build the C# binding to the library.

-This will produce a standalone Amazon.LogIn.dll assembly that you can reference from your project.
+This will produce a standalone Amazon.Login.dll assembly that you can reference from your project.

-Using Amazon.LogIn
+Using Amazon.Login
 ==================

 Visit